eki-solana/docs/src/ch03-00-order-streaming.md

 This approach ensures:

 - **Fair Markets:** As trades are distributed across many slots, reducing the likelihood of price manipulation.
-- **Better Prices:** Streaming allows you to average out prices over time, reducing volatility and ensuring fairness.
+- **Better Prices:** Streaming allows you to average out prices over time, reducing volatility and reducing your price impact.